 7.9.1.
 The plan has been prepared in accordance with national planning policy and guidance which seeks to deliver sustainable development through planning decisions including adaptation to and mitigation of climate change.
-Of particular note are the Services and Facilities policies (Section 4) which promotes the retention and development of local services and community facilities; Countryside and Countryside Access (Section 6) which defines a Ringstead Settlement Boundary to help plan positively for growth and prevent encroachment into the open countryside; and Housing (Section 7) which clarifies where development would be acceptable.
-These policies are anticipated to have a positive effect in mitigating climate change impact.
+Of note is the Ecology and Biodiversity section of the neighbourhood plan (Chapter 10).